Missing the sometimes the obvious….gas!!!

 - Prescription drugs might lead to excess gas

 - Food allergies and resultant auto-immune responses might lead to gas.
-Excess lower intestinal gas can be caused by eating too much of certain foods, by the inability to fully digest certain foods or by a disruption in the bacteria normally found in the colon.
+Excess lower intestinal gas can be caused by eating too much of certain foods.
+By the inability to fully digest certain foods.
+By a disruption in the bacteria normally found in the colon.

 Foods that cause gas in one person might not cause it in another.
 Common gas-producing foods and substances include:

 - Vegetables such as cabbage, broccoli, cauliflower, brussels sprouts (cruciferous vegetables), beans & peas